cloudspannerecosystem/omegatrade/README.md

 gcloud spanner databases execute-sql omegatrade-db  --instance=omegatrade-instance  --sql='SELECT * FROM information_schema.tables WHERE table_schema <> "INFORMATION_SCHEMA"'
 ```

-Now that the emulator is up and running, let’s clone this repo and run the backend service of OmegaTrade with the emulator.
+Now the emulator is up and running, let’s clone this repo and run the backend service of OmegaTrade with the emulator.

 ```
 cd backend